About the Activity

 How to Get Involved

-To learn more about the program and how to join the Ethical Assurance of Data-Driven Technologies for Mental Healthcare activity, please express your interest by sending an inquiry to the activity chair whose information can be found in the Contacts section.
+To learn more about the program and how to join the Ethical Assurance of Data-Driven Technologies for Mental Healthcare activity, please express your interest by filling out the interest form here.